DefinitelyUnlikely/JetBrains_practice/README.md

 # hyperksill_org
 Projects from hyperskill.org / JetbrainsAcademy
-Here to show my solutions to some of their practice problems.
+The repo is simply here to save my solutions to some of their practice problems.